zees-dev/robot-challenge/a-restful/README.md

 go run .
 ```

+Note: The API does not consume the `Robot` SDK interface since a get task by ID method is required to fulfil requirements; the `Robot` interface does not have such a method...

 ### Assumptions

 - There is no time taken to execute a sequence of commands (assuming they are valid and  can be performed)